RicardoMuchacho/webgpu-playground/README.md

 ## Overview

 This project is designed to test the WebGPU API by implementing a background removal tool.
-It uses a hugging face model to perform real-time image processing, ensuring fast and smooth performance directly in the browser.
+It uses hugging face Xenova/modnet model that focuses on portrait matting to perform real-time image processing, ensuring fast and smooth performance directly in the browser.

 For more info on WebGPU API: <a target='_blanck' href='https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API'> Click here</a>